 The last thing you want to do is lose customers due to sheer forgetfulness.
 Make sure that all of your customers are properly notified about your relocation.
 Post signs in your office, send out emails, make phone calls, print it up in your newsletter, repeating these steps as friendly reminders while the moving date gets closer.
 (Steinway Movers Pro Tip: Have some wiggle room in your budget?
-Why not create some killer moving announcements?)
+Create some killer moving announcements.)

 Change your address on everything